Microwave Peanut Brittle

 • Peanuts: I like to use dry roasted peanuts in peanut brittle, but you can use your favorite version of peanuts.

-• Heat the syrup.
-In a large microwave-safe mixing bowl mix the sugar, corn syrup, water, and salt together using a wooden spoon coated in cooking spray.
-Place the bowl in the microwave for 5 minutes where it will bubble as it cooks.
+2. Heat the syrup.
+In a very large microwave-safe mixing bowl mix the sugar, corn syrup, water, and salt using a wooden spoon coated in cooking spray.
+Place the bowl in the microwave for 5 minutes where it will bubble as it cooks (an extra large bowl will keep the mixture from bubbling over the edge).

-• Add in the peanuts and butter.
-Stir the mixture and add the butter and peanuts and return the bowl to the microwave for an additional 4 to 5 minutes.
+3. Add in the peanuts and butter.
+Stir the mixture.
+Add the butter and peanuts and return the bowl to the microwave for an additional 4 to 5 minutes.
 The mixture will begin to turn a deep caramel color.
-Quickly check the temperature to see if it has reached 305ºF
+Quickly check the temperature using a candy thermometer to see if it has reached 300º to 305ºF (this is the ideal temp so your brittle doesn’t turn out chewy).
+If not at the desired temperature place the bowl back in the microwave for 30-second intervals until reached.

-• Add the baking soda.
+1. Add the baking soda.
 Remove the bowl from the microwave and carefully stir in the baking soda.
-Pour the mixture onto the prepared baking sheet (if adding spices or flavor such as vanilla extract add it in this step as well).
+Pour the mixture onto the prepared baking sheet.

-• Cool the candy.
+2. Cool the candy.
 Allow the brittle to set and cool for 30 to 60 minutes before breaking it apart.
-A kitchen mallet helps to break it into pieces.
+A meat mallet helps to gently break it into pieces without turning it into crumbles.

 How to Fix Chewy Peanut Brittle